 Improved Handling and Cornering

-Sports cars are designed with firm suspension to reduce body roll and maintain stability during sharp turns.
-This ensures tires stay in full contact with the road, giving drivers precise steering and improved control at high speeds.
+Sports cars are rigidly suspended to reduce body roll and make sure that when making a sharp turn, it does not tip over.
+This ensures tires are stuck to the road, giving the drivers precise steering and superior control when travelling at high speeds.

 Better Road Feedback